 Doodles works just as well.
 I was inspired by these tree sketches by Eloise Renouf and drew them on the board surface free hand, then burned them in place.
 Please note, if you have plans to sell these boards, you’ll need to create or commission original illustrations.

 Do these get you inspired?
 I hope so!
-If you make one of your own, I’d love to see a photo.
+If you make your own etched cutting board, I’d love to see a photo.
 Happy gift making!

 – A personalized wedding gift.